JonathanMoiseyev/chat-application/README.md

 node app.js
 ```

-To run the server, run the following command in the server directory:
+To run the client, run the following command in the client directory:

 ```bash
 npm start
 ```

 then open [http://localhost:3000](http://localhost:3000)
 to view it in your browser.